 - Slope of the moving average line (F3)

-Trading Decision to Identify Bollinger Squeezes
+Applying the ANN to Identify Bollinger Squeezes

 In other words, given inputs from the indicators, what action should I take: buy, sell or do nothing.

 Let’s say at tick n, we have a set of outputs from the indicators.
 The outputs are fed into the input layer, and that goes through the hidden layer, and the result is made at the output layer.

 Using this method we tested several scenarios over a ten year time frame using both GBP/USD and EUR/USD at the M5 (five minute) scale.